joewdavies/geoblender/DEM-prep/readme.md

 # DEM preparation for Blender!

-Before starting the tutorial, if you want to get a DEM, mask, etc for a country, simply run DEM_prep.py with python installed!
+Before starting the [blender tutorial](https://github.com/joewdavies/geoblender/blob/master/README.md), if you want to get a DEM, mask, etc for a country, simply run DEM_prep.py with python installed!

 simply change `COUNTRY_CODE  = "CH"` in DEM_prep.py to your country of choice!